DrOncala/hybrid_quarkonia/README.md

 - **`_equations.m`**
   Contains the Schrödinger equations that describe each state.
   These functions are used by the next two files.
-And uses \sources and "potential.m". (this fills shoud go inside "\sources")
+And uses \sources and "potential.m".  <span style="color:red">(_equations.m and potential.m fills shoud go inside "\sources")</span>

 - **`_spectrum.m`**
   Generates the corresponding `_spectrum.dat` files for quarkonium and hybrid states.